JonSpircoff7/TechBlog/README.md

 # Tech Blog [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Writing about tech can be just as important as making it.
-Developers spend plenty of time creating new applications and debugging existing codebases, but most developers also spend at least some of their time reading and writing about technical concepts, recent advancements, and new technologies.
-A simple Google search for any concept covered in this course returns thousands of think pieces and tutorials from developers of all skill levels!
+Tech writing can be just as important as creating technology itself.
+Developers often dedicate significant time and effort to developing new applications and troubleshooting existing codebases, but they also spend a considerable amount of time reading and writing about technical concepts, recent developments, and new technologies.
+A quick search for any given technical topic will yield thousands of articles and tutorials written by developers of all skill levels.

 ## User Story